 I am indebted to the rich history of Bay Area painting.
 Although I studied art in the south, I have always been inspired by the reverence for light and hints of inventive color that other great Bay Area painters have expertly employed.
 While refining my process over the years, these approaches have edged their way into my own vocabulary of painting.

-Meredith has a Bachelors of Fine Arts Degree from Savannah College of Art and Design and Masters of Fine Arts Degree from Winthrop University.
-She lives in the Glenview neighborhood of Oakland with her daughter and silly pup Ferris.
+I grew up in North Carolina and relocated to Oakland in 2009.
+I am an artist and educator with over 20 years of teaching experience.
+I hold a Bachelor of Fine Arts from the Savannah College of Art and Design and a Master of Fine Arts from Winthrop University.
+I live in Oakland’s Glenview neighborhood with my daughter and my silly pup, Ferris.